trevordevore/levurehelper-dataview/README.md

 ## Assigning data to a DataView

-To test that a new DataView is working you can create a simple numerically indexed array and assign it to it's `uData` property.
+To test that a new DataView is working you can create a simple numerically indexed array and assign it to it's `dvData` property.
 The default row template displays a "title" key in a field so a simple test would look like this:

 ```
 put "Row 1" into tDataA[1]["title"]
 put "Row 2" into tDataA[2]["title"]
 put "Row 3" into tDataA[3]["title"]

-set the uData of group "MyDataView" to tDataA
+set the dvData of group "MyDataView" to tDataA
 ```

 ## Customizing row templates